 "I'd really like to recommend Stuart Logan of Orchard House IFAs, who has

 just come to give us some financial advice.
 This is the third time we have used Stuart.
-As usual he has some offered some really interesting and useful advice, and we have been really impressed every time we have used him."
+As usual, he has offered some really interesting and useful advice, and we have been really impressed every time we have used him."

 Not sure what you need?